 Choosing the best solar installer in New York

 All the details that go into a solar installation can be overwhelming.
-Between the upfront cost, tax benefits and forms, grants, required permits, utility agreements, and the associated paperwork, the process can feel daunting.
+The process can feel daunting between the upfront cost, tax benefits and forms, grants, required permits, utility agreements, and the associated paperwork.
 That is why it’s so important to hire a credible solar installer.

 The internet has become a great tool for finding reputable solar installers in your area.
 The NYSERDA website has a list of reputable NY installers to choose from.
 You may also find our 5 tips for selecting a solar installer helpful.